Seagate/cortx-hare/rfc/9/README.md

 10. To discuss a patch, people MAY comment on the Platform pull request, on the commit, or elsewhere.

-11. To accept or reject a patch, a Maintainer SHALL use the Platform interface.
+11. To accept or reject a patch, a Maintainer SHOULD use the Platform interface.

 12. Maintainers SHOULD NOT merge their own patches except in